 - Wear a hat.
-The site has both covered and open-air spaces so in summer, a hat will help protecting you from the sun.
+The site has both covered and open-air spaces so in summer, a hat will help protect you from the sun.

 - Apply sunscreen.
-The same goes for the sunscreen, in summer is necessary.
+The same goes for sunscreen, which in summer is necessary.

-- Don’t be on a rush.
+- Don’t be in a rush.
 We went with the idea of devoting an hour to the place and we ended up staying almost three hours.
-We were exhausted but there is so much to see and it’s so interesting that time just flies.
+We were exhausted but there is so much to see and it was so interesting that time just flies.